fenago/machine-learning-essentials-module1/lab_guides/lab_10.md

 discuss formatting and customizing the appearance of our plots.
 Pandas and `seaborn` will take care of some of this for us, at least.

-For the remainder of this book, we will be using the `%matplotlib inline` magic command (remember, this needs to be used in a Jupyter Notebook to work), so we won\'t be calling `plt.show()` after our plotting code.
+For the remainder of this course, we will be using the `%matplotlib inline` magic command (remember, this needs to be used in a Jupyter Notebook to work), so we won\'t be calling `plt.show()` after our plotting code.
 The following code gives